GATB/MindTheGap/README.md

 New feature !

-When given a set of reads and a set of contigs as input, MindTheGap tries to fill the gaps between all pairs of contigs by de novo assembly without any a priori on their relative order and orientation.
+When given a set of reads and a set of contigs as input, MindTheGap tries to fill the gaps between all pairs of contigs by de novo local assembly without any a priori on their relative order and orientation.
 It outputs the results in gfa file.

 ### Performances

-MindTheGap performs de novo assembly using the GATB library and inspired from algorithms from Minia.
+MindTheGap performs de novo assembly using the [GATB](http://gatb.inria.fr) C++ library and inspired from algorithms from Minia.
 Hence, the computational resources required to run MindTheGap are significantly lower than that of other assemblers (for instance it uses less than 6GB of main memory for analyzing a full human NGS dataset).

-For more details on the method and some recent results, see the [web page](https://gatb.inria.fr/software/mind-the-gap/).
+For more details on the method and some recent results, see the [web page](http://gatb.inria.fr/software/mind-the-gap/).

 ## Usage